The 10 Best Horror Movies of the 1990s, Ranked

 Scream is the film that lets everyone know that slashers were back for a new generation.
 Scream has some awesome kills, fantastic writing, and just the right amount of gore.

-The thing that made Scream scary was that it felt like it could happen.
-There was no supernatural being—it was just some sickos going around killing people.
+The thing that made Scream scary was that it felt like it could really happen in your life.
+There was no supernatural being involved—it was just a real person going around killing people.
 It's a timeless movie that's just as good now as it was when it came out.

 1. The Silence of the Lambs (1991)

-Putting together this list was tough when it came to ranking number two through ten.
-It was not tough to pick number one, though, as The Silence of the Lambs ran away with it.
+Putting together this list was tough when it came to ranking numbers two through ten, but it wasn't tough to pick number one.
+From the start, I knew The Silence of the Lambs would run away with it.